Heavy Haulers Daily Blog

 Requirements of Pilot Cars for Oversize Loads

 Escort vehicles for oversize loads must have two amber lights mounted on the roof that strobe and rotate.
 They also require an oversize load banner mounted on the front bumper or roof with visible lettering.
-The cars also need a height pole to protect against overhands and low bridges.
+The cars also need a height pole to protect against overhangs and low bridges.
 Lastly, these cars should have two-way communication devices so the load driver and car driver can communicate.

 Get Pilot Cars for Your Oversize Load Today!